-For the first time in over 20 years, Hamiltons presented the work of esteemed photographer Hiro.
-This retrospective of Hiro’s photographs was just a small selection from his diverse and dynamic ouevre and displayed Hiro, as he is widely regarded, as a photographer unlike any other.
+For the first time in over 20 years, Hamiltons presented the work of esteemed photographer, Hiro.
+This 2016 retrospective of Hiro’s photographs was just a small selection from his diverse and dynamic ouevre and displayed Hiro, as he is widely regarded, as a photographer unlike any other.

 ‘The world of Hiro’s photographs, bordered by a shoreline, is unlike any place you have ever been… Hiro’s world encompasses the separate domains of fashion, portraiture, still-life and studies of the human body.
 His eye scrutinises men and machines with equal focus.’
 (Mark Holborn)